chatmail/dkim-milter/README.md

 with that domain and also subdomains (`me@subdomain.example.org`).
 Caution:
 *Every* matching sender expression results in an additional DKIM signature for the message.
-In above example, messages from `me@example.org` are signed with two keys.
+In above example, messages from `me@example.org` are signed with two keys because both sender expressions match the address.
 (Multiple signatures are primarily useful for double-signing with both an Ed25519 and an RSA key.)

-The keys named in the fourth column in `signing_senders` are listed in the file configured in `signing_keys`:
+The keys named in the fourth column in the *signing senders* table are listed in the *signing keys* table (parameter `signing_keys`):

 ```
 # Key name   Key source